rupa/cnv/README.markdown

 ##INSTALLATION

-    drop index.py in a web-accessible folder with mod_python set to run .py files, and write permissions for apache.
+    clone cnv to a web-accessible folder with mod_python set to run .py files.

+    make sure apache has write permissions to cnv folder

-    Visit the directory in a browser, should see a message about a config file being created.
+    Visit the directory in a browser, should see a message about a config file and a book dir being created.

     Adjust configuration.
+        admins       - space separated list of users. if empty, everyone is an admin.
+        display      - explicitly set $DISPLAY. for use with xvfb book_path    - filesystem path to book dir default_type - default to convert to.
+A value of NONE does not convert. book_url     - url of book dir

+    make sure apache has write permissions to book_path

     Set up .htaccess authentication and/or mimetypes